daviskj/Progress_steps/README.md

 # Progress_steps
 Manual progress tracker made using JavaScript, CSS and HTML.

-Potential to add automation and more steps.
+Potential to add automation if called for and more steps.